Josie Lawrence: Film and television

-Lawrence came to public attention as a regular guest on the Channel 4 improvisational comedy series Whose Line Is It Anyway? at its launch in 1988.
+Lawrence came to public attention as a regular performer on the Channel 4 improvisational comedy series Whose Line Is It Anyway? at its launch in 1988.
 Lawrence's speciality on the show was her ability to improvise songs on the spot.
-She was the first female improvisational comedian to perform regularly on the show.
-Lawrence was featured on Whose Line until its 9th series in 1997-1998, which was the last of the UK series made in London.
+She was the first female performer to appear on the show, featuring in both the original pilot episode and the first broadcast episode.
+Lawrence was featured on Whose Line until its ninth series in 1997 and 1998, which was the last of the UK series to actually be filmed in the UK.
 She also performed in two episodes of the American edition of the show in 1999.